Override-6/Linkit/README.md

 * Synchronized/Shared cache :
    - Extendable and easy to use shared cache system.
    - Simple shared caches             : Shared Collection, Shared Map, Shared Instances
-   - More complex and powerful caches : Synchronized objects, (like CORBA) but more powerful because any kind of object can be synchronized without writing piece of code.
+   - More complex and powerful caches : Synchronized objects, (like CORBA) but more powerful because any kind of object (see specification) can be synchronized without writing any piece of code.
+     However, the synchronised objects behaviors can be controlled using Behavior descriptors and ".bhv" files. (see wiki for more).
+* Static RMI :
+   -
 ## Acknowledgements
 I owe a big part of my knowledge to a discord server named [ReadTheDocs](https://readthedocs-fr.github.io/), and some tutorials i found on internet.
 Here is a non-ordered list of different people that helped me writing the project, or helped me get more trained with programmation :